toM7x7/flight-observer_with-plateau/README.md

 - Status stays on `no hit...` - ensure a well-lit surface and remember placement happens on WebXR `select` events only.

 ### No aircraft visible
+- If the API response has fallback: true, the bundled snapshot is being shown because OpenSky could not be reached.
+Reduce polling frequency or move the bounding box and check the logs.
 1. Verify `https://<app>.vercel.app/api/presets` returns 200 with your presets.
 2. Hit `https://<app>.vercel.app/api/opensky?...` directly; inspect the JSON or upstream error.
 3. Increase Poll(s), widen the area, or use `/api/hotcells` to locate active cells.